Energy Courses

 5510/Essentials of Electric Grid: Engineering

-The engineering realities of energy infrastructure systems can greatly constrain the choices that lawyers and policy analysts might otherwise make.
-This module will cover the engineering fundamentals inherent in electric power grids and will explain how these engineering realities affect market and regulatory choices.
+The engineering realities of electric power grids and natural gas pipelines greatly constrain the choices that lawyers and policy analysts might otherwise make.
+This module covers the engineering fundamentals inherent in the current and expected energy infrastructure.

 5512/Essentials of Electric Grid: Legal